nypl-registry/mapping-mms/README.md

 ###mmsItemCollectionsToArchivesCollections
 Maps MMS items, that are collections (top level items) to Archive collections based on MSS and bNumber.
 Sets the same data as above.

+---
+###mmsContainerToArchivesComponents
+Maps MMS containers to Archive components based on MSS and bNumber.
+Sets the same data as above.

+---